therealnicoroshi/modlist/README.md

 Enable all of them.

 ### **Don't forget to run Bethini and change your resolution**

+### You will also need to change a line in display tweaks to match your resolution

+          In the left pane of MO2 type 'Display Teaks' in the search bar Open to: SKSE\Plugins\SSEDisplayTweaks.ini
+	  Find the lines:
+          Resolution = 1920x1080
+	  ResolutionScale = .80
+          Change the resolution to match your chosen resolution then save

 If running 21:9 3440x1440 change these in the MCM